zbirenbaum/copilot.lua/README.md

 This plugin is the pure lua replacement for https://github.com/github/copilot.vim

 While using copilot.vim, for the first time since I started using neovim my laptop began to overheat.
 Additionally, I found the large chunks of ghost text moving around my code, and interfering with my existing cmp ghost text disturbing.
-As lua is far more efficient and make things easier to integrate with modern plugins, this repository was created.
+As lua is far more efficient and makes things easier to integrate with modern plugins, this repository was created.

 ## (IMPORTANT) Usage:
 Note that this plugin will only start up the copilot server.
 The current usage of this is via https://github.com/zbirenbaum/copilot-cmp, which turns copilot suggestions into menu entries for cmp, and displays the full text body in a float, similar to how documentation would appear, off to the side.